 - To cover position 1 on the plate, start the stroke with the LLP oriented perpendicular to the plate and aim the laser lines directly at the center of the plate.
 In the Compensation panel, the Radar indicator should show a black dot at the center.
 If not, move the LLP until the dot centers.

 - Tilt the LLP 45° towards you and hold the green button to collect data.
 Move the LLP far from the plate and near to it until the Trapezoid is filled with green bars.
 Remember to watch the Radar indicator in the Compensation panel while you move the LLP to keep the black dot at the center and the other indicators in the green.
 Keep the laser lines on the plate at all times.
-When the Trapezoid indicator is filled, release the green button and press the red button.
+When the Trapezoid indicator is filled, release the green button and proceed.

 - To cover position 2 and start the stroke, return the LLP to perpendicular, aligning the black dot at the center of the Radar and keeping all the indicators in the green.
 Tilt the LLP 45° to the right and hold the green button to collect data.
 Move the LLP far from the plate and near to it until the Trapezoid is filled with green bars.
 Watch the Radar indicator, keep the black dot at the center, and all indicators in the green.
-When the Trapezoid is filled, release the green button and press the red button.
+When the Trapezoid is filled, release the green button and proceed.

 - To cover position 3 and start the stroke, move the LLP towards the bottom of the plate.
 Return the LLP to perpendicular, aligning the black dot at the center of the Radar and keep all indicators green.
 Tilt the LLP 45° away from you and hold the green button to collect data.
 Move the LLP far from and near to the plate until the Trapezoid is filled with green bars.
 Watch the indicators.
-When the Trapezoid is filled, release the green button and press the red button.
+When the Trapezoid is filled, release the green button and proceed.

 - The FaroArm Manager calculates the compensations points.
 When it is done, the Results panel appears, displaying the success Status, as well as Error and Specification metrics.
 Click Save and Exit.